Tiggax/Zapiski/3. Letnik/2.Semester/Funkcijska Genomika/Uvod.md

 search:
 `("mus musculus"[Organism] AND "high throughput sequencing"[Platform Technology Type]) AND "expression profiling by high throughput sequencing"[DataSet Type] AND ("6"[n_samples] : "30"[n_samples])`

+make sure it has counts in supplementary file

+by this friday suggestions...

 their results
 your results